 Another mistake would be to hire a lawyer to represent you that doesn’t specialize in intellectual property.
 You wouldn’t hire a plumber for your electrical problem, so don’t hire a general practitioner or your divorce attorney to fight your copyright infringement case.

-Klema Law has represented multiple clients against CopyCat Legal, and obtained key information about how to effectively defend against claims of infringement.
+Klema Law has been quoted in the Orlando Sentinel and Sun Sentinel news and represented multiple clients against CopyCat Legal, and obtained key information about how to effectively defend against claims of infringement.
 If you’ve received a cease and desist letter, or been served with a lawsuit, contact me.

 Affordable Aerial Photography’s lawyers are very aggressive, and you need an advocate who won’t crumble in the face of their threats.